kholia/DDX/README.md

 ![Sneak peek](./screenshots/Screenshot_2024-03-21_10-22-18.png)

 Known limitations of `DDX-EVO-1`: Si4732 is NOT the best for receiving WSPR.
 It drifts a lot even with a TCXO clock input.
+Given this limitation, `DDX-EVO-*` series is on hold for now.

 ## The future of DDX